soubhikbarari/harvard-election-analytics-2020/README.md

 ![](TrumpWinnerMap.png)

 How certain are we about these forecasts?
-For forecasters who predicted state-level popular voteshares[^1]
+For forecasters who predicted state-level popular voteshares[^1], we certainly see *variance* in these

 <h3><b>Figure 3: Distribution of Gov 1347 State-Level Two-Party Popular Vote Forecasts</b></h3>